LoyaltyNZ/hoodoo/docs/api_specification/README.md

 * Make sure your calling computer's time is also synchronised via a mechanism like NTP
 * Do not set an X-Dated-At header within 30 minutes of your concept of "now".

+In the event that a resource instance is not found at a given date-time, the `generic.not_found` error is returned.
+The implementation of a history-aware resource may additionally return `generic.contemporary_exists` in the same response if it wants to let the caller know that an "undated", contemporary version of the record exists.
+This tells the caller that the requested resource is not found _yet_, but appears in the history at a date-time after that requested in the request's `X-Dated-At` header.

 See also [`X-Dated-From`](#http_x_dated_from).